AP EXPLAINS: How Google search results work

 Search results are created by an algorithm that has been fine-tuned to incorporate the reviews of some 10,000-plus employees commonly known as search quality raters.

-These individual follow a set of guidelines to judge the quality of search results, particularly when Google engineers are considering changes to the search algorithm.
+These individuals follow a set of guidelines to judge the quality of search results, particularly when Google engineers are considering changes to the search algorithm.

 Last year, Google engineers tweaked the search algorithm 2,400 times based on the results of more than 270,000 experiments, rater reviews and live user tests.